 - Indicate doctoral dissertation or master’s thesis in parenthesis after the title.

-- Provide accession or order number listed in the database in parentheses.
+- Provide the accession or order number listed in the database in parentheses.

-Doctoral dissertation or master’s thesis available from a database service format:
+The format for a doctoral dissertation or master’s thesis available from a database service is:

 Film and Video

 - Author name, screen name or both (The screen name will go in brackets, if both, or instead of author name if no author name is available.)

 - Year, month and day it was uploaded

 Using reviews and peer commentary helps strengthen your thesis or purpose statement.
 These reviews let your reader know what researchers’ peers feel about the work presented.

 Reviewer, A.A.
 (2000).
 Title of review [Review of the book Title of book, by A.A.
 Author].
 Title of complete work, xx, xxx-xxx.